velinath/MafiaBot/README.md

 ## Config

-Setup all the required values in `config.js`
+Setup all the admin user ID values in `config.js`
+Setup the bot's user token in `creds.js` (follow the [Discord developer guide](https://discordapp.com/developers/docs/intro) to get the token)

 ## Run